Data-Mining-CS568/NG-DBSCAN/README.md

 	- time*.txt - Files of this format contains in each line: <no_of_points> <time_taken>.

+	- cpu*.txt - Files of this format contains in each line: <no_of_points> <cpu_usage>.

-	- seperation*.txt - These files contains the number of points and then seperation values for each pair of clusters.
+	- seperation*.txt - These files contains the number of points on the first line and then mean and standard deviation on the subsequent line for all pair of clusters.

-	- compactness*.txt - These files contains the number of points and then compactness values for each cluster.
+	- compactness*.txt - These files contains the number of points on the first line and then mean and standard deviation on the subsequent line for all pair of clusters.

 </details>